Last Updated: 29th March,2022

 Just like a homepage provides the first impression of a website, an app’s icon is the first thing visitors notice about it.
 A mobile app UI design should be able to entice users to download it.
 App icons have proven to be a significant factor behind the failure or success of an app.

 Add professionalism to your apps with subtle animations when transitioning between screens and pay close attention to the color schemes for your mobile app.
 Every color tells a different story and invokes a specific emotion.
-Pick those colors which complement your brand and run with them.
+Pick those colors that align with your branding goals.

 Robert Plutchik’s famous “wheel of emotions”